Production: Sadau Pictures

 Halima (Maryam Booth), the third girl, is the daughter of Zee’s sugar daddy.
 He doggedly opposes the idea of letting his daughter – or any girl other than the ones he flirts with – to have a Smartphone.
 However, her boyfriend who’s willing to marry her secretly buys one for her.
 As a ‘token’, she names him Jaki (Donkey) in her phonebook.
 She, from the onset, tells all that she’s only at the university to get the degree certificate, by hook or crook, and nothing else.
 Thus, she begins having an affair with the same lecturer, Dr. Dalha.

 Fa’iza (Fati Washa), a pampered, father’s favourite daughter hails from Katsina.
-Although her mother fears about her safety and chastity, her father is cocksure about his daughter’s supposed good manner.
+Although her mother fears about her safety and chastity, her father is cocksure about his daughter’s supposed proper manner.
 On her first day at the school, Fa’iza falls into the hands of bad friends and they soon initiate her into their clique.
-Mu’azzam (Sadiq Sani Sadiq) dumps Zee for Fa’iza and organizes a grand birthday party for her.
+Mu’azzam (Sadiq Sani Sadiq) dumps Zee for Fa’iza and organises a grand birthday party for her.
 Zee tips her rival’s father who, on hearing this, leaves Katsina for Kano in the night but only to come and find ‘nothing’.

 Finally, all the cookies crumble, to use Chase’s words.
 Asma’u's boyfriend, Zahraddeen Sani, an armed robber, gives her a stolen phone.
 She’s eventually tracked, arrested and remanded.
-As Halima expands her business with some pimps, she, unwittingly, ends in her promiscuous father’s hotel room, who requests for a fresh blood.
+As Halima expands her business with some pimps, she, unwittingly, ends in her promiscuous father’s hotel room, who requests for fresh blood.
 Fa’iza and Mu’azzam are involved in a ghastly motor accident en route from Abuja where they spend some days “chilling” together.
 Zee leaks a video clip of Dr. Dalha and Halima dancing together.
 He subsequently loses his job.
 The police arrest him for misconduct and for spreading HIV aids, knowingly, to his sex partners.
-Zee almost gets it scot-free but she too ends up with a disfigured face after a revenge acid attack on her face.
+Zee almost gets it scot-free, but she too ends up with a disfigured face after a revenge acid attack on her face.
 She’s also HIV positive as also is Alhaji Dan Baffa and his two innocent wives.

 Critique and Verdict

 As I and a friend and film enthusiast, Dr. Malam Daha Tijjani discussed on Facebook, the film does not disappoint in many respects.
 It is, therefore, by and large, worthy of the hype that trailed its production, cinema show and subsequent release on the DVD – and, of course, YouTube!
 I commend the director, the editor, the cinematographer and other crew members.
 It is not easy to film such a story that demands the use of profane language, spicy costumes and classy mise en scène.
 However, like any work of art, there are gaps here and there.
-The following are rather our observations:
+The following are our observations:

 The much popularised Rariya song is neither well interspersed nor contextualised, though this is common to several Kannywood films.
 There is no sentimental attachment between Dr. Dalha and Zee, or none is established, that warrants any song and dance sequence by the duo.
 Theirs is only lust while the song expresses affection.
 In sum, the song, at best, interrupts the storyline of the film.

 Again, the director fails to take note of playacting thumb rule of believability in at least two instances.
 One is the way Zee gets the phone number of Fa’iza’s father so effortlessly.
-Yes, the henchman could have access to all such ‘private’ stuff but nothing is established about his, say, numerous connections or tricks.
+Yes, the henchman could have access to all such ‘private’ stuff, but nothing is established about his, say, numerous connections or tricks.
 Two, the purported Abuja scenes while viewers can clearly see tricycles (Adaidaita Sahu) passing by, a clear indication that the place is most likely Kano.

 Another blooper is the overall conduct of the girls’ cohort.
 It is hyperbolic to suggest that only one of the lots is guiltless and serious-minded to complete her studies.
 Lucky, nothing identifies the university the film is set at; else, this (mis)representation could have triggered protest and condemnation by the viewers.
 Still, the exaggeration may not sit well with many people, especially parents and husbands, who advocate for girl-child and women right to education.
 A similar film was once heavily criticised for portraying a (note the number!) university student as bad.
 I am referring to Matar Jami’a (Dir.
 Yaseen Auwal 2013).

 Last but not the least, as a cliché says, is the ending.
-The conclusion is, oftentimes, the most difficult part for story writers; they fear to leave any loose end.
+The conclusion is, often, the most challenging part for story writers; they fear to leave any loose end.
 To do that, the Rariya filmmakers do things too quickly and roughly.
 Every keen viewer could guess that all the campus prostitutes would end tragically as none of them has shown any remorse, not to mention repenting or anything towards this direction.
 However, this frenzied effort does not help much.

 Institute of African Studies and Egyptology,